aorinevo/devly-example/README.md

 #### `manifests` directory

-Manifest files export a javascript object that contains the information the corresponding plugin needs to run.
+Manifest files export a javascript object that serves as the initial state for the corresponding plugin.

 #### `plugins` directory

+The plugins directory consists of files that compose the manifest with the corresponding action creator which then gets dispatched to the devly store. *Note* it is recommened to use a barrel file to manage all of your apps plugins.

-Plugins directory will generally pull in the plugin's manifest file and dispatch an action to the devly-store.  *Make sure to install your plugin as a dependency first.*
+*Make sure to install your plugin as a dependency first.*

 ```js
 const {store} = require('@devly/devly-store');